 - Link to London Level VRU outcomes Each programme is delivering against specific, measurable, short and medium-term outcomes from the framework, with improved outcomes for children and young people being our core focus.
-The relationship between these and the longer-term outcomes for each priority area - and London level outcomes as a whole - is demonstrated in the logic model included in Appendix 1. - On a quarterly basis we assess contribution towards these London Level outcomes via using our logic model approach for each priority area by providing details of: - Outputs including reach, activities, demographics and borough of delivery - Financial Performance progress against spend and variance against budget.
-We are examining the relationship of spend to outcome. - Delivery Performance (KPI)- quarterly indicators bespoke to each programme which are designed to capture the quality of provision and are measured against specific targets, allowing high level oversight. - Progress against outcomes (individual and organisational):

-- Outcomes are measured through both monitoring and evaluation.
-Programme specific monitoring frameworks will provide quarterly updates on outcomes where appropriate for ex.
-Divert and Engage will report on rearrest rate on a quarterly basis. - Evaluation will provide a robust impact assessment in the case of Divert the evaluation will consider offending rates for the cohort receiving the intervention against a control group. - Evaluations are published on our 'Evidence Hub' which group interventions by priority area.
+The relationship between these and the longer-term outcomes for each priority area and London level outcomes as a whole is demonstrated in the logic model included in Appendix 1. - On a quarterly basis we assess contribution towards these London Level outcomes via using our logic model approach for each priority area by providing details of: - Outputs including reach, activities, demographics and borough of delivery - Financial Performance progress against spend and variance against budget.
+We are examining the relationship of spend to outcome. - Delivery Performance (KPI)- quarterly indicators bespoke to each programme which are designed to capture the quality of provision and are measured against specific targets, allowing high level oversight. - Progress against outcomes (individual and organisational): - Outcomes are measured through both monitoring and evaluation.
+Programme specific monitoring frameworks will provide quarterly updates on outcomes where appropriate. - o Evaluation will provide a robust impact assessment. - Evaluations are published on our 'Evidence Hub' which group interventions by priority area.

-• Data driven performance management and continuous quality improvement:

-Deep dive pages in reporting showcase how we are continuously using monitoring & evaluation learning with our delivery partners to (i) identify and scale good practice, and (ii) identify challenges/ issues and provide support.
+- Data driven performance management and continuous quality improvement: - Deep dive pages in reporting showcase how we are continuously using monitoring & evaluation learning with our delivery partners to (i) identify and scale good practice, and (ii) identify challenges/ issues and provide support.